 - A/P correction reserve invoices with negative quantity

-The Basics of Advanced ATP
+The Basics of Advanced ATP in SAP HANA

 In a recent Vision33 Wednesday webchat, host Carl Lewis, SAP Business One Ambassador, covered the basics of Advanced ATP functionality in SAP Business One, version for SAP HANA so that users can get a general overview of what is a rich feature in SAP HANA.
 Before users can access the functionality, there are several steps which must be followed first: